Edmonton-Open-Data/Edmonton-Bylaw-Infractions-I/README.md

 * Illustrates geographical distribution of infractions
 * Popup containing neighbourhoohd's name and number of infractions appears when map is clicked
 * Selecting an option (select all exclusive) places a corresponding marker on the map
-* The map and legend vary to reflect the filtered data
+* The map and legend vary to reflect filtered data
 * Map filters are bubblecloud and heatmap
 ## 6 Number Display (number of infractions)
 * Dynamic number text